Browse Topic: Blockchain

 Walthall, Rhonda

 Automotive software is increasingly complex and critical to safe vehicle operation, and related embedded systems must remain up to date to ensure long-term system performance.
 Update mechanisms and data modification tools introduce opportunities for malicious actors to compromise these cyber-physical systems, and for trusted actors to mistakenly install incompatible software versions.
 A distributed and stratified “black box” audit trail for automotive software and data provenance is proposed to assure users, service providers, and original equipment manufacturers (OEMs) of vehicular software integrity and reliability.
-The proposed black box architecture is both layered and diffuse, employing distributed hash tables (DHT), a parity system and a public blockchain to provide high resilience, assurance, scalability, and efficiency for automotive and other high-assurance systems
+The proposed black box architecture is both layered and diffuse, employing distributed hash tables (DHT), a parity system and a public blockchain to provide high resilience, assurance, scalability, and efficiency for automotive and other high-assurance systems.

 Falco, GregorySiegel, Joshua E.

 The automotive industry is set for a rapid transformation in the next few years in terms of communication.
 The kind of growth the automotive industry is poised for in fields of connected cars is both fascinating and alarming at the same time.
 The communication devices equipped to the cars and the data exchanges done between vehicles to vehicles are prone to a lot of cyber-related attacks.
 The signals that are sent using Vehicular Adhoc Network (VANET) between vehicles can be eavesdropped by the attackers and it may be used for various attacks such as the man in the middle attack, DOS attack, Sybil attack, etc. These attacks can be prevented using the Blockchain technology, where each transaction is logged in a decentralized immutable Blockchain ledger.
 This provides authenticity and integrity to the signals.
 But the use of Blockchain Platforms such as Ethereum has various drawbacks like scalability which makes it infeasible for connected car system.
-Here, we propose a solution to
+Here, we propose a solution to address various drawbacks of VANET such as privacy issues and, security using a more scalable decentralized platform called IOTA incorporated with a Public Key Infrastructure.

 Vattaparambil, Sreelakshmi S.Koduri, RajeshNandyala, SivaprasadManalikandy, Mithun

 This paper proposes a model to implement a blockchain network that can host a system of autonomous vehicles which communicate through generic V2V protocols like DSRC and CV2X.
 The blockchain will be designed to function like a global database for V2V communication.
 The purpose behind the proposal of this model was to ensure a transparent and secure network between all autonomous vehicles which indirectly leads to reduced traffic congestion and takes us a step closer to zero crashes.
-This is made possible by the blockchain ledger’s enhanced encryption systems
+This is made possible by the blockchain ledger’s enhanced encryption systems.

 Palavalasa, Surya P.

 In the past, research on blockchain technology has addressed security and privacy concerns within intelligent transportation systems for critical V2I and V2V communications that form the backbone of Internet of Vehicles.
 Within trucking industry, a recent trend has been observed towards the use of blockchain technology for operations.
 Industry stakeholders are particularly looking forward to refining status quo contract management and vehicle maintenance processes through blockchains.
 However, the use of blockchain technology for enhancing vehicle performance in fleets, especially while considering the fact that modern-day intelligent vehicles are prone to cyber security threats, is an area that has attracted less attention.
 In this paper, we demonstrate a case study that makes use of blockchains to securely optimize the fuel economy of fleets that do package pickup and delivery (P&D) in urban areas.
-We implement a consortium blockchain infrastructure, as opposed to a fully public
+We implement a consortium blockchain infrastructure, as opposed to a fully public blockchain (similar to the blockchain underlying Bitcoin) which is arguably not real-time or well suited for this safety-critical application.
+By leveraging in real-time a fleet vehicle’s powertrain status, geospatial traffic data, along with driver information, the fleet vehicle acts as a node ready for data transactions in the blockchain network.
+Each such vehicle in the fleet communicates with its local central hub, and these secure exchanges of data and information act as immutable blockchain transactions.
+Consensus within the fleet is established when multiple vehicles report data updates for a given subregion in the fleet route map.
+The proposed infrastructure will support a fleet route planning algorithm running on the local hub, responsible for optimizing fuel economy for the fleet, increasing its reliability and credibility.

 Anwar, HamzaArasu, MukilanAhmed, Qadeer